 Thamel is filled with tour agents, trekking guides, trekking stores, clothing stores, restaurants, cafes and bars all catering to the countries number one industry: tourism.
 Love it or hate it Thamel is a one-in-a-lifetime experience that offers several layers to that dynamic first impression.

-In October 2017 Thamel was made 90% "traffic free" alongside it being a "horn free" zone.
-However, the reality in 2019 is that motorbikes and speedy bicycles still ride in this area.
+In October 2017 Thamel was made "traffic free" alongside it being a "horn free" zone.
+However, the reality was that only two streets were ever made traffic free and in 2019 motorbikes along with speedy rickshaws and the odd horn blowing car still frequent this area.
 Larger vehicles also continue to try entering.
 As for horns ... well beep, beep continues too.
 More on this later.

 Meanwhile let's discover more about Thamel below!

 Reaching Thamel from Kathmandu's Airport, also known as Tribhuvan International Airport, is relatively easy as it is close by.
 A taxi is the easiest and quickest option to or from the airport to Thamel.
 There is a bus service from the airport to Thamel but it is irregular and often not working.